wendyverdonk93/docs/content/payment-methods/wallet/applepay/apple-pay-how-does-it-work.md

 - You can adjust the lifetime of payment links using the `days_active` or `seconds_active` parameters.
 For more information, see [Adjusting payment link lifetimes](/faq/api/adjusting-payment-link-lifetimes/).

-* You can process transactions in [standard standard currencies](/faq/general/currencies-supported).
+* You can process transactions in [standard currencies](/faq/general/currencies-supported).

 - Customers must use the Safari browser.